 The committee will also consider work submitted by faculty, staff, and students who are not currently enrolled in an art class.

 What type of work may be exhibited?

-The committee will consider artwork in any media that conforms to the safety regulations of the school and available exhibit space.
-Should you have any questions as to whether or not your artwork qualifies, please consult with any member of the Art Committee.
+The committee will consider artwork in any medium that conforms to the safety regulations of the school and available exhibit space.
+Should you have any questions as to whether or not your artwork qualifies, please consult with a member of the Art Committee.

 Where may work be exhibited, and for how long?

 Available locations are largely dependent on the installation requirements of the work.
 The possibilities are most constrained for framed two-dimensional work that needs to be hung.

 Exhibits are displayed for at least three weeks, and not more than four weeks.

 After reading through this page and Information for Accepted Exhibits, fill out the application and liability waiver form, available below.
 You will need to upload at least one image of your work as part of the application.
 If you encounter any technical problems or have further questions, please contact Erica Jensen at email@example.com.

 The Art Committee reviews applications as they are received, and will respond within one week.